 Insurance isn’t just all about the SALE!
-It is however all about relationships and a client’s claim experience will create a long-lasting impact and impression of that relationship, either as a positive or as a… I will probably be looking for another agency soon.
-This is truly where the rubber hits the road and it is vital your agency has a game plan and a consistent and methodical approach!
+It is, however, all about relationships.
+A client’s claim experience will create a long-lasting impact and impression of that relationship, either as a positive or as a…I will probably be looking for another agency soon.

 The path for good service is clearly marked for a captive agent.
 The insurance company they work for instructs them on how to handle a claim.
 For the independent agent, things can get a little murky because every carrier has a different philosophy and follows different procedures.
 That said, you can still manage your client relationship by following and implementing these main steps within your agency: